 Why it’s so much more powerful than other oils (that I also use and love, for moisturizing, because the Vintner’s is so active that, as with prescription retinoids, it can leave my skin a little dry and sometimes even makes it peel) seems to involve both the ingredients—a laundry list of pure plant oils, botanical extracts, minerals, antioxidants, phytonutrients, and, crucially, not much else—and the formula.
 I use it at night; many people I know use it morning and night.
 It’s not cheap, and it is beyond-worth it.

 Vintner’s Daughter Active Botanical Serumgoop, $185

 It’s not surprising that this oil has a cult following: It’s an infusion of 22 of the world’s most active organic botanicals mixed with powerful essential oils.
-Anti-inflammatory phytonutrients, skin-firming phytoceramides, plus nourishing fatty acids and anti-oxidants stimulate cellular turnover, enhance elasticity, strengthen capillaries, inhibit melanin production, prevent wrinkles, and protect against free radicals.
-The revolutionary formula penetrates deeply, restoring moisture, clarity, smoothness, and glow to your skin.
+Phytonutrients and minerals balance compromised skin, skin-firming phytoceramides, nourishing fatty acids and anti-oxidants stimulate cellular turnover, enhance elasticity, brighten dull complexions, help to visibly reduce fine lines and wrinkles, and protect against free radicals.
+The revolutionary formula penetrates deeply, restoring moisture, clarity, smoothness, and natural radiance to your skin.